stlukesdy/yr11sdd2015_node/tasks2do.md

 ## Task 16

-First same task as task 15 i.e. Write a program that generates a simple index from a list of words from a text file, one per line.
+First: same task as task 15 i.e. write a program that generates a simple index from a list of words from a text file, one per line.
 The index shows each word and the position of the word in the list, counting from 1.

-In addition the index should be sorted by word (case-insensitive).
+New in this task: the index should be sorted by word (case-insensitive).
 Use [array sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).

 Example:
 <table>